keptn-sandbox/slackbot-service/README.md

     pip install -r requirements.txt
     ```

-1. Make sure you have the credentials defined in a `.env` file:
+1. Make sure you have the credentials defined in a `.env` file in the project directory:

     ```
     slackbot_token='xxx'